w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 Introduction about Ian

-**Note:** The following scenarios are not real people.
+**Note:** The following scenario is not about a real person.
 It may not address every person with this disability.

 {::nomarkdown}
 {% include box.html type="end" %}